adinashby/Programming2Winter2022Vanier/Lectures/Week 9 - Comparable and Comparator.md

  * A Comparator to compare two students based on their gender, then fname,
  * then lname, then id
  */
-public static class GenderComparator implements Comparator<Student> {
+public class GenderComparator implements Comparator<Student> {

     @Override
     public int compare(Student s1, Student s2) {